 If I am an employee, will the trial period apply to me?

-From 1 April 2011, a new employer can provide you with an offer of employment which includes a trial period.
+A new employer can provide you with an offer of employment which includes a trial period.
 A trial period is voluntary, and must be agreed to by the employer and employee in writing in good faith as part of an employment agreement.

 If I am an employer, will I be able to offer a trial period to new employees?

-From 1 April 2011 employers will be able to offer trial periods to new employees.
+Employers will be able to offer trial periods to new employees.
 Any trial period that you agree to with a new employee must be agreed to in good faith as part of their written employment agreement.

 The written employment agreement should be signed by both you and your employee at the beginning of your employment relationship.
 A signed employment agreement may reduce the risks of legal challenge.